-Promote the Town as an attractive place to work and live.
+To promote an attractive place to work, the Town implemented a new capital lease program to provide new vehicles for our employees at a faster rate.
+The Town Police Department also plans to continue episodes on our podcast to promote public and community relations.
+The Department also dedicated a position to school and community resources in FY23.

 Performance Measure(s): FY22 FY23 FY24

 New vehicles in lease program 0 7 9

 Add episodes to "Cop Talk" podcast 46 38 40

-Re-examine policies and fees for efficiency and effectiveness.
+The Police Department held its first strategic retreat in FY23 to address upcoming challenges and opportunities specific to the Police Department.
+This meeting will be continued to keep the momentum focused on efficiency and effectiveness.
+The Department works diligently to maintain its CALEA certification, which displays our dedication towards this goal.
+To stay effective, the Department will continue to promote officer training and certifications.

-Performance Measure(s): FY22 FY23 FY24

-Hold department level strategic retreat - ✓ ✓

-CALEA certification Yes Yes Yes

-% Officers with continuing ed./training 100% 100% 100%
+Performance Measure(s): FY22 FY23 FY24 Hold department level strategic retreat - ✓ ✓ CALEA certification Yes Yes Yes % Officers with continuing ed./training 100% 100% 100%

-Phase II Boundary Adjustment incorporation into Town.
+The population served by the Town of Bedford Police Department will increase in FY24, although staffing levels remain unchanged.

-Performance Measure(s): FY22 FY23 FY24

-Citizen Population Served 6,642 6,642 7,642
+Performance Measure(s): FY22 FY23 FY24 Citizen Population Served 6,642 6,642 7,642

-Actual FY22 Rev. Budget FY23 Proposed Budget FY24
+Actual FY22 Rev. Budget FY23 Adopted Budget FY24

 Personnel 2,045,678 2,015,725 2,553,084

 Operating 367,418 343,139 537,650

 Capital - - 15,750

 Total 2,413,096 2,358,864 3,106,484

 FTE's 30 27 27